r0hi7/r0hi7/README.md

 A proud Author, Engineer, Maintainer, and Architect of extremely reliable and privacy friendly hosted disposable email service [TrashEmail](https://telegram.me/trashemail_bot) - [Repo Link](github.com/r0hi7/trashemail/).
 Authored a book and delivered various security sessions at International conferences.
 Inventor of 2 Patents and 1 Trade-secret.
 An active open source contributor.
-Drop by his [GitHub](https://github.com/r0hi7/) too, there are really cool and awesome stuff, and you will love it.

 An adventure freak, who loves to travel and call himself a philanthropist, a coder and ctf-player in his free time.
 Involved in active research in and around security.